mahirahmed691/SpeechSpark/README.md

-# Expo Speech Demo
+# Speech Spark

-A simple React Native app using Expo to demonstrate text-to-speech functionality with Expo Speech.
+Speech Spark is a comprehensive React Native Expo app designed to facilitate non-verbal communication, promote mental health, and provide interactive gaming features.
+This app incorporates Expo's Speech functionality for text-to-speech capabilities, a diary feature for journaling, and mental health resources.
+Additionally, it offers engaging games to make the user experience more enjoyable.

 ## Getting Started